Exploratory Laparotomy CPT Code

 The CPT 49000 procedure is done by scope to explore organs and structure by making a large incision above the pubic hairline to the rib cage.

-It can be only reported when done alone or any unrelated done in combination with CPT 49000.
+It can be only reported when done alone or any unrelated done in combination with CPT code 49000.

 The appropriate modifier will be required when done in conjunction with other procedures.